 What’s Your Work, Cultural or Career Context?

-Context depends on where you work as much as who you work and interact with in your line of work.
+Context depends on where you work as much as who you work and interact with in your line of duty.
 While an African woman living and working in an office in a country like the United States might find herself grappling with how to style her hair, that same woman might be more concerned about the fit of her clothes when working in a largely male office in Accra or Lagos.
 Jeans and a dashiki top might be acceptable dress for a kindergarten schoolteacher, but could raise eyebrows if worn to the office by an investment banker.
 Likewise, the blue and black hairdo my hairdresser tried to create for me might work for an after work meet up with my girlfriends but could be quite distracting when I’m making a presentation to clients.
-It’s okay to try experiment with your clothes, but it’s also important to keep your lifestyle in mind.
-Before I opted for entrepreneurship, my rule of thumb of simple: business casual for a regular work – shirt or top with pants or a skirt and a blazer on hand, flats or low heels – and business attire for when I had meetings or events.
-Unless you work in an air-conditioned office or skip out on evening traffic entirely, jackets may be impractical.
+It’s okay to try experimenting with your clothes, but it’s also important to keep your lifestyle in mind.
+Before I opted for entrepreneurship, my rule of thumb was simple: business casual for a regular work day – shirt or top with pants or a skirt and a blazer on hand, flats or low heels – and business attire for when I had meetings or events.
+Unless you work in an air-conditioned office or skip out entirely on evening traffic, jackets may be impractical in our part of the world.
 Thankfully, brands like Raffia offer simple yet stylish outfits that are not only Africa-inspired but also double up for both work and after-work.